 Well yes and no. Yes the new roof may not be any heavier BUT the existing roof is designed to flex and move in wind and snow and this is perfectly acceptable when using glass or polycarbonate but guess what happens when plasterboard flexes..yes correct it cracks and fractures, and this is a key point that people are forgetting, there can be NO movement when installing plasterboard or there will be problems.
 Adding timbers to strengthen the roof will not cut it, every rafter should be replaced along with the ridge board and valleys etc, this means a new roof!

 Sales Pitch 2) “We have been doing this for a few years and have had no problems”.

 Maybe so but what happens when we get the next big snowfall and suddenly the weight on the roof increase by 1.5 tons?
-People have short memories and 6 years ago we had significant snowfall which showed up weaker roofs causing ridges and hips to bow under the weight of the snow.
+People have short memories and some years ago we had significant snowfall which showed up weaker roofs causing ridges and hips to bow under the weight of the snow.

 Sales Pitch 3) “We can provide an engineer’s certificate with the roof”.